ʼPhags-pa script: History

 During the Mongol Empire, the Mongol rulers wanted a universal script to write down the languages of the people they subjugated.
-The Uyghur-based Mongolian alphabet is not a perfect fit for the Middle Mongol language, and it would be impractical to extend it to a language with a very different phonology like Chinese.
+The Uyghur-based Mongolian alphabet was not a perfect fit for the Middle Mongol language, and it would have been impractical to extend it to a language with a very different phonology like Chinese.
 Therefore, during the Yuan dynasty (c.
 1269), Kublai Khan asked the Tibetan monk ʾPhags-pa to design a new alphabet for use by the whole empire. ʾPhags-pa extended his native Tibetan alphabet to encompass Mongol and Chinese, evidently Central Plains Mandarin.
-The resulting 38 letters have been known by several descriptive names, such as "square script" based on their shape, but today are primarily known as the ʾPhags-pa alphabet.
+The resulting 38 letters have been known by several descriptive names, such as "square script", based on their shape, but today, are primarily known as the ʾPhags-pa alphabet.

-Descending from Tibetan script it is part of the Brahmic family of scripts, which includes Devanagari and scripts used throughout Southeast Asia and Central Asia.
-It is unique among Brahmic scripts in that it is written top bottom, like how classical Chinese used to be written; and like the Manchu alphabet or later Mongolian alphabet.
+Descending from Tibetan script, it is part of the Brahmic family of scripts, which includes Devanagari and scripts used throughout Southeast Asia and Central Asia.
+It is unique among Brahmic scripts in that it is written from top to bottom, as how classical Chinese used to be written, and as the Mongolian alphabet or later Manchu alphabet is still written.

-Despite its origin, the script was written vertically (top to bottom) like the previous Mongolian scripts.
-It did not receive wide acceptance and was not a popular script even among the elite Mongols themselves, although it was used as an official script of the Yuan dynasty until the early 1350s when the Red Turban Rebellion started.
-After this it was mainly used as a phonetic gloss for Mongols learning Chinese characters.
-It was also used as one of the scripts on Tibetan currency in the twentieth century, as script for Tibetan seal inscriptions from the Middle Ages up to the 20th century and for inscriptions on the entrance doors of Tibetan monasteries.
+It did not receive wide acceptance and was not a popular script even among the elite Mongols themselves, although it was used as an official script of the Yuan dynasty until the early 1350s, when the Red Turban Rebellion started.
+After this, it was mainly used as a phonetic gloss for Mongols learning Chinese characters.
+In the 20th century, it was also used as one of the scripts on Tibetan currency, as a script for Tibetan seal inscriptions from the Middle Ages up to the 20th century, and for inscriptions on the entrance doors of Tibetan monasteries.